Strengths-based working in a complex system to deliver financially sustainable stronger patient outcomes and improved operational outcomes.

 The national High Needs system is in crisis.

-Disproportionately high numbers of children with special educations needs are subject to exclusion from mainstream schools, and in almost all areas there is a prolific increase in demand for specialist support through Education, Health and Care Plans (EHCPs) and for specialist school placements.
+Disproportionately high numbers of children with special educational needs are subject to exclusion from mainstream schools, and in almost all areas there has been a significant increase in specialist support through education, health and care plans (EHCPs) and specialist school placements.

-In 2019 Lincolnshire was also experiencing rising demand for both EHCPs and specialist school placements which was creating operational and financial pressures – with limited evidence that increased spend was contributing to better outcomes for children and young people.
+In 2019 Lincolnshire was also experiencing rising EHCP numbers and special school placements which was creating operational and financial pressures – with limited evidence that increased spend was contributing to better outcomes for children and young people.

-Heather Sandy, now Director of Children’s Services, contacted IMPOWER as she had identified that the growth in demand for statutory support was unsustainable.
-If Lincolnshire did not change course, the growth in demand would rapidly outstrip the increase in funding and resources, requiring difficult decisions about provision in the county.
+Heather Sandy, now Director of Children’s Services, contacted IMPOWER as she had identified that these changes were becoming unsustainable.
+If Lincolnshire did not change course, the growth in provision would rapidly outstrip the increase in funding and resources, requiring difficult decisions about provision in the county.

 Since August of that year, IMPOWER have worked collaboratively with Lincolnshire stakeholders to help them to understand the factors driving this trend and identify key opportunities to do things differently to deliver better outcomes for children and young people at a lower cost, what we call ‘good savings’:

-Our EDGEWORK© methodology, which includes behavioural science, gives a framework of flexible approaches that can support complex needs and help bring about long term sustainable change.
-We look at different intervention points with children and young people accessing support for SEND, and together identify opportunities across the child’s journey to drive better outcomes and reduce costs by meeting and reducing needs earlier.
+Our EDGEWORK® methodology, which includes behavioural science, gives a framework of flexible approaches that can help bring about long term sustainable change.
+We look at different intervention points for children and young people accessing support for SEND, and together identify opportunities across the child’s journey to drive better outcomes by identifying and meeting needs earlier.
+As well as improving outcomes, this can ultimately deliver a more sustainable system.

-We use a set of innovative tools (co-produced with a range of partners and professionals including parents, SENDCos and colleagues from health and local authorities) to demonstrate the actual level of need and whether the right resources are in place to meet them.
+We use a set of innovative tools (co-produced with a range of partners and professionals including parents, SENDCos and colleagues from health and local authorities) to demonstrate children’s needs holistically and whether the right resources are in place to meet them.

 These approaches provide unique insights that positively challenge and support local practice.
-For example, they can show cases where children’s needs could be better supported in mainstream settings (delivering better outcomes in the process) or where minor adjustments to provision could prevent the need for a move to more specialist support and increase fairness and consistency.
+For example, they can show cases where children’s needs could be better supported in specialist or mainstream settings (delivering better outcomes in the process) or where minor/earlier adjustments to provision could prevent the need for more specialist support in future and increase fairness and inclusivity.

 Most importantly, we then support the delivery of these changes so that there is tangible positive impact.
 Along the way we transfer skills and build resilience so that, when the project ends, the change is sustained.